Interpreter (computing)

 In computing, an interpreter is software that executes source code without first compiling it to machine code.
-Interpreted languages differ from compiled languages, which involve the translation of source code into CPU-native executable code.
-Depending on the runtime environment, interpreters may first translate the source code to an intermediate format, such as bytecode.
-Hybrid runtime environments may also translate the bytecode into machine code via just-in-time compilation, as in the case of .NET and Java, instead of interpreting the bytecode directly.
+An interpreted runtime environment differs from one that processes CPU-native executable code which requires translating source code before executing it.
+An interpreter may translate the source code to an intermediate format, such as bytecode.
+A hybrid environment may translate the bytecode to machine code via just-in-time compilation, as in the case of .NET and Java, instead of interpreting the bytecode directly.

 Before the widespread adoption of interpreters, the execution of computer programs often relied on compilers, which translate and compile source code into machine code.
 Early runtime environments for Lisp and BASIC could parse source code directly.
 Thereafter, runtime environments were developed for languages (such as Perl, Raku, Python, MATLAB, and Ruby), which translated source code into an intermediate format before executing to enhance runtime performance.

 Code that runs in an interpreter can be run on any platform that has a compatible interpreter.
 The same code can be distributed to any such platform, instead of an executable having to be built for each platform.
 Although each programming language is usually associated with a particular runtime environment, a language can be used in different environments.
 Interpreters have been constructed for languages traditionally associated with compilation, such as ALGOL, Fortran, COBOL, C and C++.